fhildeb/lukso-node-guide/6-blockchain-clients/04-client-setups.md

 Lighthouse is written in Rust and developed by Sigma Prime.
 From a security perspective, Lighthouse leverages Rust's safety features and undergoes regular security audits to protect against potential vulnerabilities.
 Regarding efficiency, Lighthouse is designed to perform well even on low-spec hardware, making it accessible to a wide range of users with different skill levels.

 > Both consensus clients, Prysm and Lighthouse, are known to be highly secure and reliable.
-If you want to run your node as a validator on LUKSO, choose the Prysm consensus client, as it is the only supported validator client right now.

 ### 6.4.2 Storage Comparison